guitarboogie/best-information/README.md

-# Best Information
+# Everything

-Homework is always tedious,
-Just run do-it-all.sh.
+Just run do-it-all.sh and let it do the rest.